Jettcodey/TikTok-Downloader/README.md

 Just a simple TikTok Downloader capable of downloading single videos/images, Mass Downloading from Links in a Text file or Mass downloading from a user profile.

-Completed downloaded Single videos/photos or from Links in a Text file are stored individually in the Download Directory.

-When downloading all videos from a user, The default storage location is the user's desktop in a folder named "TikTokDownloads\{@Username}\Videos & \Images folders".
+The default storage location (if not Changed in the Menu) is the user's desktop in a folder named "TikTokDownloads\{@Username}\Videos\ & \Images\ folders".

 To download all videos from a TikTok user, the Application opens the specified TikTok user in the browser.
-Then, loads all video links of the user by Auto scrolling through the browser.
-After that, those Links get saved in a separate text file named "{@username}_video_links.txt" in the TikTokDowloads Folder.
+Then, loads all Video/Image links of the user by Auto scrolling through the browser.
+After that, those Links get saved in a separate text file named "{@username}_combined_links.txt" in the TikTokDowloads Folder.
 Finally the Application works through the Saved links.

 ### Important:
 To make the TikTok User download work, you need to have a Chromium-based browser installed, because others like Firefox and Opera GX don't work for some reason, I'm still investigating.